Our research is editorially independent but we

-The annual Carolina Balloonfest, held each October in Statesville, NC, is something that has to be seen in person to truly be appreciated.
+The annual Carolina Balloonfest held each October in Statesville, NC is something that has to be seen in person to truly be appreciated.
 As the second longest consecutively held hot air balloon event in the country, it attracts tens of thousands of visitors each year who come to see the mass ascensions and competitions and maybe even go for a tethered ride in one of the balloons.
-There are traditional shaped balloons as well as specialty shaped balloons, pilot meet and greets, a wine and craft beer tasting garden, live entertainment, a kids’ zone featuring a walk-in balloon and, the most popular part of the festival, the Hot Air Balloon Glow on Saturday evening where all the balloons are illuminated against the night sky.
+There are traditionally shaped balloons as well as specialty-shaped balloons, pilot meet and greets, a wine and craft beer tasting garden, live entertainment, and a kids’ zone featuring a walk-in balloon.
+The most popular part of the festival is the Hot Air Balloon Glow on Saturday evening, where all the balloons are illuminated against the night sky.

 From the moment you get in line to enter the gates of the Carolina Renaissance Festival, you’ll be fully immersed in medieval times as you explore the village of “Fairhaven.”
-Everywhere you look, there’s something amazing to see from magic and comedy shows to jugglers, dancers and a live jousting competition.
-Plus, lots of authentic cuisine to enjoy like turkey legs, beef stew, fish and chips, and Scotch eggs.
-The Artisan Marketplace also features hand-made wares from more than 100 vendors including blacksmithing, potters, candle makers, glass blowers, jewelry designers and more.
+Everywhere you look, there’s something amazing to see, from magic and comedy shows to jugglers, dancers, and a live jousting competition.
+Plus, lots of authentic cuisines to enjoy, like turkey legs, beef stew, fish and chips, and Scotch eggs.
+The Artisan Marketplace also features hand-made wares from more than 100 vendors, including blacksmithing, potters, candle makers, glass blowers, jewelry designers and more.

 The largest Thanksgiving Day parade in the Southeast takes place in Charlotte every year – the Novant Health Thanksgiving Day Parade.
-Although it began as just a small town event, it’s now grown to include near 20 floats, 12 large balloons, 15 marching bands and a variety of performance acts, and welcomes more than 100,000 visitors each year.
+Although it began as just a small town event, it’s now grown to include nearly 20 floats, 12 large balloons, 15 marching bands, and a variety of performance acts, and it welcomes more than 100,000 visitors each year.
 It’s also live-streamed online to viewers from all over the world, although it’s definitely worth a trip to see in person.